-According to the Center for Disease Control and Prevention (CDC), approximately 88,000 people die from alcohol-related causes in the United States.
-Alcohol is one of the top preventable causes of death in the country; it steals lives, destroys homes, and breaks hearts.
+Alcohol abuse is one of the top preventable causes of death in the United States.
+It steals lives, destroys homes, and breaks hearts.
 The average life span of someone who drinks is shortened by 30 years.
-If you’ve thought about quitting drinking, you may have wondered —how long does it take to detox from alcohol?
+If you’ve thought about quitting drinking, you may have wondered: How long does it take to detox from alcohol?

-Alcohol withdrawal is one of the reasons that many people put off quitting.
-However, with the help of an alcohol addiction treatment center in Tampa FL, you have an excellent chance of success.
-At BoardPrep Recovery Center®, we’re proud to provide a medical alcohol detox program, which we can tailor to the unique needs of the client.
-We have experience in treating clients from all backgrounds, so regardless of your challenges, we can help.
+Alcohol withdrawal symptoms are part of the reasons many people put off quitting.
+However, with the help of alcohol detox in Tampa, FL, you have an excellent chance of success.
+At BoardPrep Recovery Center®, we’re proud to provide alcohol addiction treatment in The Sunshine State, which we can tailor to each patient’s unique needs.
+We have experience in treating patients from all backgrounds.
+Regardless of your challenges, we can help.
 To learn more about our alcohol addiction treatment options, please contact BoardPrep Recovery Center®.
 You can call 866.796.4720 or use our convenient online form.

 Alcohol withdrawal is different for each person but follows a similar timeline.
 Of course, the symptoms a person will experience largely depend on a few factors, such as: